 Colby College, located in scenic central Maine, is a small, diverse liberal arts college with an exciting BFA degree option.
 The curriculum offered by the fine arts department combines studio and art history courses, all designed to mold artists into critical thinkers.
 One of the campus highlights is the Colby College Museum of Art, a cultural institution that serves both student artists and the surrounding public community.
 From the first day of class, students are invited to engage in independent research projects that are later presented in a college-wide symposium.

-The preceding is a ranked list of 20 best deals on small colleges for aspiring artists who are looking for an outstanding value in a fine arts college to launch their career.
+The preceding is a ranked list of 20 best deals on small art colleges with outstanding value.

 Other articles of interest: